< THE STANDARD LEGAL LAW LIBRARY

-With a Combined Will, when one spouse dies, the original Will must be submitted to the probate court.
+With a Combined Will, when one spouse dies, the original Will must be submitted to the Probate Court.
 When that happens, the information contained in the Will is often made available to the public for inspection and review, which can create privacy issues for the entire family.

-The Will documents for each spouse can be written to mirror each other, so that the first spouse to die leaves his or her property to the surviving spouse and then to children, if any.
+The Will documents for each spouse can be written to mirror each other, so that the first spouse to die leaves his or her property to the surviving spouse and then to their children, if any.

-Want to learn more about Last Wills?
+Want to LEARN MORE about Last Wills?

 DISCLAIMER REGARDING LEGAL ADVICE: None of information contained on this web site is intended to constitute legal or other professional advice, and you should not rely solely on the information contained on the site for making legal decisions.
 When necessary, you should consult with an attorney for specific advice tailored to your situation.